Krecikkko/TUL_Proj_SoftwareEngineering/README.md

 - Try to provide the appropriate unit tests for you module, testing the most important functionalities of your module (backend teams using `pytest`).
 It will be beneficial to automate the process of reviewing Pull requests, the process will be less error prone.
 Instead of manualy checking, reviewer will be able to run unit tests and check if everything is correct.
+Generally, it is optional, but highly recommended.
+- In Pull request, in description, screenshot showing corretly run unit tests (if there are any) for modules within all the changed modules should be placed.
 - In Pull request put only checked and correct code, according to your best knowledge.
 ## Project structure
 ```